-Children are at a very formative stage in their lives where almost anything can have a drastic impact on them.
+Children are at a very formative stage in their lives where almost anything can drastically impact them.

 They might see a friend at school do something bad, get laughs from their peers, and then mimic that behavior at home.

-Children are very impressionable, and anything can rub off on them – including naughty behavior.
+Children are impressionable, and anything can rub off on them – including naughty behavior.

 It’s essential to nip lousy behavior practices in the bud before they become a routine in your child’s life.

-It can be pretty challenging to address bad behavior, mainly if it stems from mimicking.
+It can be challenging to address bad behavior, mainly if it stems from mimicking.

-Here are a few tips to help you when your child starts mimicking bad behavior.
+Here are a few tips to help you when your child mimics bad behavior.

 We’ll start by addressing why your child is mimicking bad behavior.